 Politically, the poem reinforces my belief that we should not put up with people and processes that seek to suffocate, nullify and silence our Scottish identity.
 We need to balance I/we contradictions if we are to ensure our Scottish ‘I’ is not to always playing second fiddle to a narcissistic unionist ‘we’, in ways that diminish our Scottish sense of self.

 I worked for many years in one of the most Anglicised universities in Scotland, I was often the only person with a Scottish accent at a meeting.
-I eventually left the university because, amongst other issues, I felt the institution did not value ‘non-traditional’ students, my or my student’s sense of Scottishness, the practice of inclusion or ideas concerning social justice.
-I set all of the reasons for my departure out at my time of leaving, in a plenary address at a ‘non-traditional’ student run conference.
+I eventually left the university because, amongst other issues, I felt the institution did not value ‘non-traditional’ students. it did not value my or my student’s sense of Scottishness and did not know how to practice inclusion nor social justice.
+At my time of leaving, I set all of the reasons for my departure out in a plenary address at a ‘non-traditional’ student run conference.

-This university is so Anglicised that a close friend, who is a piper, told me that the bagpipes were banned from being played in the building he was studying in.
+This university was so Anglicised that a close friend, who is a piper, told me that the bagpipes were banned from being played in the building he was studying in and that disparaging remarks were made about the difference between classical instruments and ‘ethnic’ instruments.
 We saw that rule for what it was, an affront to our right to Scottish self-expression.
 A social model approach would have sorted out what ever lay behind the rule and enabled Scottish musicians to express themselves, a long with everyone else.